I would like to thank Doc Neeson for approving my site.

 Doc Neeson performed for The Countdown Spectacular 2 concert tour will be featuring international artists like Rick Springfield, Martha Davis (The Motels), Doug Fieger (The Knack), Katrina Leskanich (Katrina & The Waves), Plastic Bertrand, Les McKeown (The Bay City Rollers), Richard Gower of Racey, David Paton (Pilot), Robin Scott (known as ‘M’), Samantha Fox and Graham Bonnet.
 Australian Countdown favourites BSG (founding members of Little River Band), Richard Clapton, Kate Ceberano, Supernaut (reforming especially), The Radiators, Sharon O’Neill, John Schumann (Redgum), Dave Mason (The Reels), Ignatius Jones (Jimmy & The Boys), Paul Gray (Wa Wa Nee) and Doc Neeson’s Angels.

-Sixth compilation Wasted Sleepless Night – Definitive Greatest Hits was released on 2 June 2007 with Liberation Music.
+Sixth compilation Wasted Sleepless Night – Definitive Greatest Hits, on 02 June 2007 with Liberation Music.
 Featuring 20 classic songs from one of the hardest working bands in Australian music history.
 DVD is a collection, featuring 39 of the band’s classic clips all on one.
 The DVD includes never before released footage of The Angels at The Melbourne Music Show in 1988, and several tracks recorded live for ABC’s Studio 22 in 1999.

 Two DVD set Live at Narara / Beyond Salvation Live was released on 27 August 2007 with Liberation Music.
 Disc One is Live at Narara was Australia’s highest-selling music video release for many years, and the DVD release is sure to be a hit.
 There legendary concert from Narara on Australia Day in 1983 has never been on DVD.
 Disc Two is Beyond Salvation Live, recorded live on the band’s Beyond Salvation Tour in 1990.
 DVD set features the band in full flight performing all their biggest hits and features 5.1 sound and a newly recorded audio commentary by Doc Neeson.